BilalMohmand58/Victory-Builders/src/data/about/about-info.md

         },
         {
             id: 'listItem-02',
-            listText: ' We listen to our clients, ensuring every home reflects their unique preferences', },
+            listText: ' We listen to our clients, ensuring every home reflects their unique preferences.', },
         {
             id: 'listItem-03',